adam22993/DungeonsnDragons_ProjectOOP/README.md

 Then you need to run the following command:

-- ``` java -jar DungeonsnDragons_ProjectOOP.jar [OPTIONAL ARGUMENTS] ``` - The optional argument supported right now is a file directory in which you can add custom maps to the game.
+- ``` java -jar hw3.jar "[NECESSARY ARGUMENTS]" ``` - The necessary argument is a file directory in which the levels are stored.

 ### Prerequisites

 In order to run the game, you need to have Java installed on your computer.
 You can download Java from the following link:

-- https://www.java.com/en/download/ - Java download - **Windows version Java 15 is supported as per assignment requirements.**
+- https://www.java.com/en/download/ - Java download - **Windows version Java 15 is supported as per assignment requirements, yet is compatible with upto java 20 as well.**